FarronF/limerick-council-meetings/meetings/2016/04/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st March 2016.md

 of strategic action points which included :

- The representation of Limerick Chamber on key Council Committees to assist in driving the--- 2
+ The representation of Limerick Chamber on key Council Committees to assist in driving the
+---
+2

 economic revitalisation of the city as a catalyst for the region.